Soarin’ Across America at Epcot, Disney California Adventure with new featured locations

 Soarin’ first opened in California in 2001 and in Florida in 2005.
 Both venues currently host Soarin’ Around the World (which debuted in 2016), and previously screened (/occasionally seasonally bring back) the original Soarin’ Over California.
 All are different versions of a simulator ride mimicking a hang-gliding experience over various locales.

 Soarin’ isn’t the only Epcot attraction getting an update.
 In November 2025, Remy’s Ratatouille Adventure will convert all of its 3D media to 2D, no longer requiring 3D glasses.
-Come 2026, Frozen Ever After will update its animatronics with new technology.
+Earlier this year, Frozen Ever After updated its animatronics with new technology.
 Last summer, the park introduced a new version of the Test Track thrill ride.

 New ‘Disney Celebrates America’ campaign

-“Disney Celebrates America,” a new company-wide campaign, will take place Nov.
+“Disney Celebrates America,” a new company-wide campaign, is taking place Nov.
 11, 2025 – July 4, 2026, in honor of the 250th anniversary of the U.S. It will culminate with a 24-hour broadcast on the Fourth of July, featuring fireworks from Disney World and Disneyland.
 The broadcast will be hosted by David Muir of ABC News’ “World News Tonight with David Muir.”

 The fireworks presented on-air will be “Disney’s Celebrate America! – A Fourth of July Concert in the Sky,” which guests can watch in person at Magic Kingdom at Walt Disney World in Florida or Disneyland Park in California nightly July 3-5, 2026.